astronomer/docs/astro/configure-idp.md

 3. Configure the following values for your connection:

     - **Connection type**: Select **SAML**.
-    - **SSO Domain(s)**: Enter the verified domain(s) that you want to map to Okta.
+    - **SSO Domain(s)**: Enter the verified domain(s) that you want to map to Ping Identity.
-    - **Automatic Membership**: Set the default role for users who join your Organization through Okta and without an explicit invite from Astro.
+    - **Automatic Membership**: Set the default role for users who join your Organization through Ping Identity and without an explicit invite from Astro.

 4. Copy the **Single Sign On URL** and **Audience URI (SP ENTITY ID)** for Step 8.